Deems Taylor: Music commentator

 In 1949, Taylor's program, Deems Taylor Concerts, was on more than 100 radio stations.
 He was also a frequent guest on the radio quiz program Information Please.

 Taylor's work as a broadcaster, critic, and commentator ultimately overshadowed his work as a composer.
 He hosted and narrated several television music series and documentaries.
-In the early 1950s, he was also a repeat panelist on the NBC game show, Who Said That?, and he was a repeat panelist on What's My Line?.
+In the early 1950s, he was also a repeat panelist on the NBC game show Who Said That? and he was a repeat panelist on What's My Line?

 Taylor was also a friend of the Algonquin Round Table, a group of writers, actors and critics that met almost daily from 1919 to 1929 at Manhattan's Algonquin Hotel.
 He briefly dated Dorothy Parker.
 In the 1994 film Mrs. Parker and the Vicious Circle, Taylor was portrayed by the actor James LeGros.
 Taylor's other personal friendships ranged from composers George Gershwin, Vincent Youmans and Jerome Kern to novelists F. Scott Fitzgerald and Ayn Rand.

+Author

+Taylor wrote for many popular journals, including Vanity Fair and the New Yorker.
+He also wrote for the daily press.
+In 2007, his writings were compiled into a book by James Pegolotti under the name Deems Taylor: Selected Writings and published by Routledge.
+Pegolotti also wrote Deems Taylor: A Biography in 2003, an acclaimed account of the composer's life.

+In 1943, Taylor published a book called A Pictorial History of the Movies, which was, to date, one of the very few books on the history of cinema.
+Martin Scorsese mentions the book at the beginning of A Personal Journey with Martin Scorsese Through American Movies, which was part of the Century of Cinema series in 1995.